Ryuya-dot-com/CrossSituationalStatisticalLearning/README.md

 - check_10: rabbit
 - check_11: orange
 - check_12: potato

+Practice displays the corresponding emojis for these words.

 Hosting note: practice audio is loaded from `audio_check` by default and falls back to `../audio_check` if needed.
 Ensure one of these paths exists